 Unfortunately, many patients have had their LASIK surgery over a decade ago, have not seen their operating surgeon in many years, and have had their records purged due to chart inactivity.
 Because these measurements are so important, we at EyeCare 20/20 are in the process of sending all of our previous refractive patients this information to keep for their own future reference.
 To aid any patient who has had refractive surgery done in the past elsewhere, we are making our form available to all.
 Simply download this Refractive Surgery History form and ask your operating surgeon to complete it.
 Keep it in a safe place for that day when you too might need cataract surgery.

 We know that just like us, you want to be able to see clearly.
 And yes, its a horrible feeling when cataracts appear even after the LASIK operation has been completed.
 That is why it is so incredibly important to not only have a check up by an eye surgeon who specializes in both practices, but to also do all you can to protect your eyes from developing cataracts.
 Lucky for you we have multiple tips on how you can prevent cataract development, from quitting smoking to stopping the use of common medication.
 Also, be sure to check out our articles on common misconceptions of cataracts in order to keep yourself educated.
-Of course, it’s always a good idea to check with your eye surgeon on the effects these things have on your eyes, but keep an eye out on our blog for more tips to come on prevention.
+Of course, it’s always a good idea to check with your eye surgeon on the effects that certain procedures may have on your eyes, but keep an eye out on our blog for more tips to come on prevention.

 The information presented on this Site and Blog and any related links is provided for educational, informational, and entertainment purposes only.
 Nothing contained in this Site is intended to create a physician-patient relationship, to replace the services of a licensed, trained physician or health professional or to be a substitute for medical advice of a physician or trained health professional licensed in your state.
 You must never consider any of the information presented here as a substitute for consulting with your physician or health care provider for any medical conditions or concerns.
 Any information presented here is general information, is not medical advice, nor is it intended as advice for your personal situation.
 Please consult with your physician or health care provider if you have concerns about your health or suspect that you might have a problem.